ardlal1989/fetchibmclJSP/README.md

 5>Click on Create

-6>From oc cli, you can watch the status of your objects such as pods oc get pods -w
+6>From oc cli, one can watch the status of objects such as pods oc login (using token) oc get pods -w -- To view the status of pods
   You can also use web console for the same

+7>Create Route from web console to expose it for external access

+oc cli can also be used for the same

+oc get svc ---> To get the service name

+oc expose svc/<service name> ---> To expose it as Route

+oc get route ---> To get the route url

 Once it is deployed you can test it.
 Sample url is: